 January 25th - to be announced

 This six-week series will be part nature walk, part contemplative practice, and part conversation, led by Soul Companion, Susan Ernst.
 Attend one session or attend them all!
-Each session is a stand-alone event and will be held from 10 AM - 12 noon.
+Each session is a stand-alone event with the walk held from 10 AM - 12 noon and personal reflection time from 12 noon - 1:00 PM.
 Taken as a whole, they provide a foundation for practicing nature contemplation.

 We will walk together through the gorgeous autumn landscape at Penuel Ridge, meeting some of the plants and animals that reside here while learning more about ourselves and each other.
 Participants should wear clothing appropriate for the weather; hiking shoes, a journal and pen, and bring water.